stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 TextEdit, a desktop text editor.
 TextEdit is designed for light-weight word processing, and has no support for programming.
 Add the code editors or IDEs that you would prefer to use.

 If you do not have a preferred editor, consider using a version of [Visual Studio Code](https://code.visualstudio.com).
+Read the next section for more details.

 To work with a modern Vim editor, install [Neovim](https://neovim.io).

 ### Visual Studio Code